camunda/camunda-docs-manual/content/user-guide/task-forms/index.md

 Validation can be used for specifying frontend and backend validation of form fields.
 Camunda BPM provides a set of built-in form field validators and an extension point for plugging in custom validators.

-Validation can be configured for each form field in BPMN 2.0 XML:
+Validation can be configured for each form field in the BPMN 2.0 XML:

 ```xml
 <camunda:formField